Developmental editing

 A personal trainer vs a tailor

-Developmental editing is like a personal trainer.
+Hiring me as a developmental editor is like hiring a personal trainer.
 They don’t lift the weights for you – they teach, guide, correct form, and push you to do your best work.

-Ghostwriting is like a tailor making you a custom suit.
+Hiring a ghostwriter, on the other hand, is like hiring a tailor to make you a custom suit.
 They take your measurements (ideas, stories, values) and craft something polished that fits your vision.

 Developmental editing strengthens your writing.
 Ghostwriting provides writing for you.